 Typical entry requirements

-AAB grade A levels or equivalent, to include Maths and Physics, one of which must be an A grade.
+AAB grade A levels or an equivalent standard in other qualifications approved by the University, to include Maths and Physics, one of which must be an A grade.

 Please click here to find out about other qualifications